-This month is filled with love, power and pain.
-In the month of June, I dare you to speak your truth, refuse to be silent, and stand for a cause you believe in.
+This month is filled with love, power, and pain.
+In June, I dare you to speak your truth, refuse to be silent, and stand for a cause you believe in.
 I challenge you to reaffirm your commitment to your families and your communities by celebrating your home, your freedom, and your compassion for others.

 Together, we are PRIDE.